ng-apimock/ng-apimock.github.io/docs/mocks.md

 The response will return the csv file `some.csv` with the specified headers.
 :::note

-The file will be resolved relative to the location of the mock.json file.
+The file will be resolved relative to the location of the mock file.

 :::